Add, remove & assign phone numbers on demand

 If you do know them personally, you can request them in person the next time they’re at your premises.
 But do it only after they would have bought the product or service.

 The success of the timing may be unique to your business, your customers, or your product.
 A good idea is to create a spreadsheet and do test runs of different timings and frequencies.
-Record the amount of responses and see which strategy works best for you.
+Record the number of responses and see which strategy works best for you.

 If you see no pattern but get a high response rate across the board – pick the fewest number of reminders possible.
 The less intrusive, the better.